What Should I Do With My Life?

 Shake up your life

 Sometimes the answer won’t come naturally and that’s okay.
 It would be amazing if you could ask yourself and have an immediate answer.
-If writing and self-reflection don’t come naturally, try exploring your interests other ways.
+If writing and self-reflection don’t come naturally, try exploring your interests in other ways.
 Take a cooking class, try swing dancing, or take a short trip.
 Get out of your everyday rut and you might be surprised what you learn about yourself.

 The main point is don’t worry.
 It may feel like an impossible task, but you will find your answer.
 Appreciate the journey along the way as you learn even more about yourself.
-And remember, graduate school can always help set your life on the path you want.